getodk/xforms-spec/_sections/30-bindings.md

 | `time` 	 | As in [XML 1.0](http://www.w3.org/TR/xmlschema-2/#time)
 | `dateTime` | As in [XML 1.0](http://www.w3.org/TR/xmlschema-2/#dateTime) [review]()
 | `select`   | space-separated list of strings [review]()
-| `select1`  | as string (spaces discouraged) [review]()
+| `select1`  | as string (spaces strongly discouraged) [review]()
 | `geopoint` | space-separated list of valid latitude (decimal degrees), longitude (decimal degrees), altitude (decimal meters) and accuracy (decimal meters)
-| `geotrace` | semi-colon separated list of at least 2 geopoints, last geopoint's latitude and longitude not equal to first
+| `geotrace` | semi-colon separated list of at least 2 geopoints, where the last geopoint's latitude and longitude is not equal to the first
-| `geoshape` | semi-colon separated list of at least 3 geopoints, last geopoint's latitude and longitude is equal to first
+| `geoshape` | semi-colon separated list of at least 3 geopoints, where the last geopoint's latitude and longitude is equal to the first
 | `binary`   | [review]()
 | `barcode`  | string consisting only of alphanumeric characters [review]()